The Blue Marble: Blue Marble 2012

 On January 25, 2012, NASA released a composite image of the Western Hemisphere of Earth titled Blue Marble 2012.
-Robert Simmon is most notable for his visualization of the Western Hemisphere.
 The picture logged over 3.1 million views on the Flickr image hosting website within the first week of release.
 On February 2, 2012, NASA released a companion to this new Blue Marble, showing a composite image of the Eastern Hemisphere from data obtained on January 23, 2012.

 The picture is composed of data obtained by the Visible/Infrared Imager Radiometer Suite (VIIRS) instrument on board the Suomi NPP satellite on January 4, 2012.
 The data was obtained from six orbits of the Earth by the Suomi NPP over an eight-hour period.
 The image was created using a near-sided perspective projection with the viewing point placed 2,100 km (1,300 miles) above 20° North by 100° West.
 This projection results in a very wide-angle presentation such as one might get with a fish-eye lens, and it does not include the whole hemisphere.